LakshitF/HacktoberFest2019-beginners/readme.md

 # :sparkles: Welcome to HacktoberFest 2019 :sparkles:

 Good place for your first PR!
-# Follow these steps to make your first pull requestcand get your free Tee XD
+# Follow these steps to make your first pull request and get your free Tee XD

 - Fork this repository.
 - Add your name in Contributors.md file.